McDonnell Douglas DC-10: DC-10 Twin

+Beginning in 1966, two-engine designs were studied for the DC-10 before the design settled on the three-engine configuration.
+Later, a big twin based on the DC-10 cross-section was proposed to Airbus as a 50/50 venture but was rejected.
+Then in 1971, a shortened DC-10 version with two engines was proposed as a competitor to the Airbus A300.
+McDonnell Douglas held a major presentation of the proposed DC-10 Twin at Long Beach, and several European airlines were willing to place orders.
+However on July 30, 1973, the McDonnell Douglas board decided not to give the proposed twin the go-ahead, as no US airline had ordered it.
+Later, more DC-10 Twin proposals were made, either as a collaboration with a European manufacturer or as a solely McDonnell Douglas product, but none proceeded beyond design studies.

 Tanker versions

 The KC-10 Extender is a military version of the DC-10-30CF for aerial refueling.
-The aircraft was ordered by the U.S. Air Force and delivered from 1981 to 1988.
+The aircraft was ordered by the US Air Force and delivered from 1981 to 1988.
 A total of 60 were built.
 These aircraft are powered exclusively by General Electric CF6 turbofan engines.

 The KDC-10 was an aerial refueling tanker for the Royal Netherlands Air Force.
 These were converted from civil airliners (DC-10-30CF) to a similar standard as the KC-10.
-Also, commercial refueling companies Omega Aerial Refueling Services and Global Airtanker Service operate two KDC-10 tankers for lease.
-Four have been built.
+Also, commercial refueling companies Omega Aerial Refueling Services and Global Airtanker Service operate three KDC-10 tankers for lease.

 The DC-10 Air Tanker is a DC-10-based firefighting tanker aircraft, using modified water tanks from Erickson Air-Crane.

 MD-10 upgrade

 The MD-10 is an upgrade to add a glass cockpit to the DC-10 with the re-designation to MD-10.
-The upgrade included an Advanced Common Flightdeck used on the MD-11 and was launched in 1996.
+The upgrade included an Advanced Common Flightdeck similar to what was used on the MD-11 and was launched in September 1996.
+However, the actual avionics are shared with the Boeing 717, using the Honeywell VIA liquid-crystal-displays.
+The program was continued by Boeing after its merger with McDonnell Douglas in 1997, and the first MD-10 flew on April 14, 1999.
 The new cockpit eliminated the need for the flight engineer position and allowed common type rating with the MD-11.
-This allows companies such as FedEx Express, which operate both the MD-10 and MD-11, to have a common pilot pool for both aircraft.
-The MD-10 conversion now falls under the Boeing Converted Freighter program where Boeing's international affiliate companies perform the conversions.
+This has allowed companies such as FedEx Express, which operated both the MD-10 and MD-11, to use a common pilot pool for both aircraft.